alexlawrence/declarative/README.md

 ###Features

 declarative provides a simple way to map user interface declarations to arbitrary JavaScript code.
-Consider the following code for a character counter:
+Consider the following code snippet for a character counter:

 ```javascript
 var countCharacters = function(input, counter) {